 EasyCare sheep have been developed as a low maintenance sheep, producing lambs which are lively at birth and produce a good carcase on a low input system.
 Shedding wool, doing away with the expense and hassle of shearing is one of their main attractions.
 Developed from the Wiltshire Horn "hair sheep", crossing with other breeds has resulted in no horns, hardiness, easy lambing, good mothering ability and low veterinary requirements.
 The breed is EasyCare and well-suited to our organic system.

-Our organic flock of EasyCare sheep lamb between February and April, usually in 2 batches.
+Our organic flock of EasyCare sheep lamb in the spring.
 The ewes are brought in for lambing and fed on our home-produced organic forage - silage, haylage or hay, supplemented with oats and a concentrate pellet or an organic sheep ration.
 After they lamb, we make sure they "mother-up", tag the lambs, mark the lambs (and ewe) and put them out to grass.